ozymandium/crataegus/README.md

 ===

 ## To Do
+- change primary key to composite (username, timestamp)
+    - this will prevent duplicates, but inserts will need to be error handled for when it happens
+- source:
+    - GPSLOGGER
+    - PHOTO
+- photo import
+    - will need to make accuracy optional
 - get rid of unwrap / graceful error handling
 - figure out sqlite backup
     - rusqlite has backup integration as a feature